-You might wonder if a lease is the same thing as rent?
+You might wonder if a lease agreement is the same thing as a rental agreement.
 The answer is no. There are subtle differences between leasing and renting an apartment.
-Leasing and renting may sometimes be confused for the same thing, but you should know the technical differences between the two if you plan to look for an apartment in the near future.
+Leasing and renting may sometimes be confused for the same thing, but you should know the technical differences between the two if you plan to apartment hunt in the near future.

 The biggest difference between leasing and renting is the length of time.
-When renting, the terms of the agreement can change monthly, since the agreement is renewed monthly.
-That means that landlords can potentially increase prices from one month to the next.
-It's up to you whether you want to renew or whether you want to simply move out or not renew the agreement.
+When renting, the terms of the lease agreement can change monthly, since the rental agreement is renewed monthly.
+That means that landlords can potentially increase monthly rent prices.
+It's up to you whether you want to renew or whether you want to simply move out or not renew the rental agreement.

 For month-to-month rental agreements, it may be easy for a landlord to ask you to move out.
 They may not be required to give you a reason either unless they're being discriminatory or their motives are otherwise deemed illegal.
 They are, however, required to give you notice — 30 days is the typical amount of time.